MASS4ORG/mass4-site/content/guinevere/index.md

 <div class="row">

 :::col
-#### And so much more
+#### And much more

-Covering all the features of PanGui's layouting system would take a lot of space, but here are a few we look forward to showing you in the future:
+Covering all the features of Guinevere's layout system would require significant space, but here are a few we look forward to demonstrating in the future:

 - Tables
 - Wrapping of flowing elements